Give your Customers the Flexibility To Buy Now and Pay Later

-A major issue with the WooCommerce Deposits plugin is that it does not support automatic recurring payments.
-For example, the first payment goes through as a deposit but the remaining payments are not automatically charged to the customer’s payment method on file.
+A major issue with the other plugins is that it does not support automatic recurring payments.
+For example, the first payment goes through as a deposit, but the remaining payments are not automatically charged to the customer’s payment method on file.

-The customer then has to manually go and make the payment.
-The WooCommerce Payment Plans for Subscriptions plugin, on the other hand, is automated, as the remaining payments in the customer’s plan are automatically charged to the customer’s payment method (such as a credit card or PayPal) using their chosen payment method.
+The customer then has to go and make the payment manually.
+The WooCommerce Payment Plans plugin, on the other hand, is automated, as the remaining payments in the customer’s plan are automatically charged to the customer’s payment method (such as a credit card or PayPal) using their chosen payment method.